AxisCommunications/acap3-examples/vdo-larod/README.md

 *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# A combined vdo stream and larod based ACAP application running inference on an edge device
+# A combined VDO stream and Larod based ACAP application running inference on an edge device

 This README file explains how to build an ACAP application that uses:

 - the [Video capture API (VDO)](https://help.axis.com/acap-3-developer-guide#video-capture-api) to fetch frames from e.g. a camera
-- a library called libyuv to do image preprocessing
-- the [Machine learning API (Larod)](https://help.axis.com/acap-3-developer-guide#machine-learning-api) to load a graph model and run classification inferences on it
+- the [Machine learning API (Larod)](https://help.axis.com/acap-3-developer-guide#machine-learning-api) to load a graph model and run preprocessing and classification inferences

 It is achieved by using the containerized API and toolchain images.

 Together with this README file you should be able to find a directory called app.
 That directory contains the "vdo_larod" application source code, which can easily be compiled and run with the help of the tools and step by step below.

 ## Detailed outline of example application

-This application opens a client to vdo and starts fetching frames (in a new thread) in the yuv format.
-It tries to match twice the WIDTH and HEIGHT that is required by the neural network.
-The thread fetching frames is written so that it always tries to provide a frame as new as possible even if not all previous frames have been processed by libyuv and larod.
-The implementation of the vdo specific parts of the app can be found in file "imgprovider.c".
+This application opens a client to VDO and starts fetching frames (in a new thread) in the YUV format.
+It tries to find the smallest VDO stream resolution that fits the width and height required by the neural network.
+The thread fetching frames is written so that it always tries to provide a frame as new as possible even if not all previous frames have been processed by larod.

-The image preprocessing is then started by libyuv in "imgconverter.c".
-The code will perform the following three steps:

-1. Convert the full size NV12 image delivered by vdo to interleaved BGRA color format since the bulk of libyuv functions works on that format.
-2. Crop out a part of the full size image.
-The crop will be taken from the center of the vdo image and be as big as possible while still maintaining the WIDTH x HEIGHT aspect ratio.
-This crop will then be scaled to be of the same size as what the neural network requires (WIDTH x HEIGHT).
-3. Lastly the scaled image will be converted from BGRA to interleaved RGB which is a common format for e.g. Mobilenet CNNs.

-Finally larod will load a neural network model and start processing.
-It simply takes the images produced by vdo and libyuv and makes synchronous inferences calls to the neural network that was loaded.
-These function calls return when inferences are finished upon which the application parses the output tensor provided to print the top result to syslog/application log.
-The larod related code is found in "vdo_larod.c".
+Steps in application:

+1. Fetch image data from VDO.
+2. Preprocess the images (crop to 224x224, scale and color convert) using larod with either the libyuv or VProc backend (depending on platform).
+3. Run MobileNetV2 inferences on a specific chip with the preprocessing output as input on a larod backend specified by a command line argument.
+4. Sort the classification scores output by the MobileNetV2 inferences and print the top scores along with corresponding indices and [ImageNet][1] labels to stdout.
+5. Repeat for 5 iterations.

+See the manifest.json.* files to change the configuration on chip, image size, number of iterations, model path and label path.

+## Which backends and models are supported?

+Unless you modify the app to your own needs you should only use a MobileNetV2 model that takes 224x224 RGB images as input, and that outputs an array of 1001 classification scores of type `uint8` or `float32`.

+You can run the example with any inference backend as long as you can provide it with a model as described above.

 ## Getting started